aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 - gets the total allocation from Service Quotas api
 - produces utilization % and send metric to cloudwatch logs via EMF (Embedded Metric Format)

+## ⚠️ DISCLAIMER ⚠️
+This solution will make various Describe* data plane calls to count resources to produce metrics.
+Be aware of any costs associated with deploying and running in your account.

 ## Configuration

 This solution requires the following envionment variables